lmjohns3/theanets/docs/training.rst

    \mathcal{L}(\cdot) = \log p(\theta|x) \propto \dots + \lambda \| \theta \|_1

 then this term is like an unscaled Laplace distribution.
-In practice, this regularizer encourages many of the model parameters to be zeros.
+In practice, this regularizer encourages many of the model *parameters* to be zero.

 In ``theanets``, this sparse parameter regularization is specified using the ``weight_l1`` keyword argument during training::